Pacific islands kick off global climate deal

-MARRAKESH, Morocco As clocks passed midnight into Friday, remote islands in the Pacific Ocean, many in danger of rising seas from global warming, kicked off a rolling coming into force of last year's global agreement to slow climate change.
+MARRAKESH, Morocco (Reuters) - As clocks passed midnight into Friday, remote islands in the Pacific Ocean, many in danger of rising seas from global warming, kicked off a rolling start as last year's global agreement to slow climate change took effect.

-The 2015 Paris Agreement formally starts on Nov.
-4, after winning support from major greenhouse gas emitters led by China and the United States, but legal texts do not specify any time zone.
+The 2015 Paris Agreement formally started on Nov.
+4 after winning support from major greenhouse gas emitters led by China and the United States, but legal texts do not specify a time zone where it begins.

-That means that it came into effect first in the Pacific region, home to low-lying island states on the front lines of storm surges, disruptions to rainfall and a creeping rise in sea levels.
+As a result, it came into effect first in the Pacific region, home to low-lying island states on the front lines of storm surges, disruptions to rainfall and a creeping rise in sea levels.

 The eastern islands of Kiribati were among the first, followed by countries such as Tonga, Tuvalu and the Marshall Islands.

-Entry into force in the Pacific "which is home to vulnerable island nations who have all ratified the agreement, makes for one of those serendipitous moments in history," Thoriq Ibrahim, environment minister of the Maldives in the Indian Ocean, told Reuters.
+Going into effect in the Pacific "which is home to vulnerable island nations who have all ratified the agreement, makes for one of those serendipitous moments in history," Thoriq Ibrahim, environment minister of the Maldives in the Indian Ocean, told Reuters.

 Ibrahim will chair the alliance of small island states at talks among almost 200 nations in Marrakesh from Nov.
 7-18 to try to find ways to implement the Paris Agreement, partly by working out rules for an often vague text.